The streaming engine that starts embedded

 Not yet implemented

-- Cluster / multi-node deployment (coming soon)
+- Cluster / multi-node deployment (planned)

 - PostgreSQL wire protocol (planned)